Bath Dynamical Decoupling with a Quantum Channel: Introduction

 \section{Introduction}

 One of the main challenges in the development of quantum technology is the intrinsic coupling of quantum systems to their environments that cause decoherence~\cite{Preskill2018}\@.
-A promising approach to overcome this hurdle is the technique of \emph{dynamical decoupling}~\cite{Viola1998, Ban1998, Viola1999, Viola1999a, Viola2002, Viola2003, Cappellaro2006, Uhrig2007}, which has been developed in the late 1990s and early 2000s employing old ideas from nuclear magnetic resonance (NMR)~\cite{Hahn1950, Carr1954, Meiboom1958, Waugh1968, Haeberlen1968}\@.
-Dynamical decoupling is a robust open-loop strategy based on fast and strong (bang-bang) controls to average out unwanted interactions.
+A promising approach to overcome this hurdle is the technique of \emph{dynamical decoupling} (DD)~\cite{Viola1998, Ban1998, Viola1999, Viola1999a, Viola2002, Viola2003, Cappellaro2006, Uhrig2007}, which has been developed in the late 1990s and early 2000s employing old ideas from nuclear magnetic resonance (NMR)~\cite{Hahn1950, Carr1954, Meiboom1958, Waugh1968, Haeberlen1968}\@.
+DD is a robust open-loop strategy based on fast and strong (bang-bang) controls to average out unwanted interactions.
 As such, it can be used, for example, to improve the quality of quantum computations~\cite{Viola1999a, Yang2010, West2010, Souza2011} or quantum memory~\cite{Biercuk2009, Souza2011, Peng2011}\@.
-Nowadays, there exists an entire zoo of different dynamical decoupling schemes: from simple spin echos~\cite{Carr1954, Meiboom1958}, over time-optimized sequences~\cite{Uhrig2007}, to group-based~\cite{Viola1999, Viola1999a,Hahn2024}, embedded~\cite{Khodjasteh2005, Khodjasteh2007}, or randomized~\cite{Viola2005, Santos2006} methods.
+Nowadays, there exists an entire zoo of different DD schemes: from simple spin echos~\cite{Carr1954, Meiboom1958}, over time-optimized sequences~\cite{Uhrig2007}, to group-based~\cite{Viola1999, Viola1999a,Hahn2024}, embedded~\cite{Khodjasteh2005, Khodjasteh2007}, or randomized~\cite{Viola2005, Santos2006} methods.
 See for instance Refs.~\cite{Viola2006, Santos2008} for a comparison of some of the available schemes.
-Nevertheless, the underlying idea of all dynamical decoupling procedures is the same: one intersperses the dynamics of a quantum system with cycles of unitary operations.
+Furthermore, a discussion of DD with finite-strength pulses beyond bang-bang controls can be found, e.g.\ in Ref.~\cite{Viola2003}\@.
+Nevertheless, the underlying idea of all DD procedures is the same: one intersperses the dynamics of a quantum system with cycles of unitary operations.
 If these kicks are applied fast enough, their induced rotations effectively average out undesired system-bath interactions.
 In real physical systems, this can be implemented e.g.~through laser or microwave pulses and the timescale of the kicks is determined by the system-bath coupling strength.